 Our easy grading system shows whether a region offer gentle strolls or more challenging routes to help you choose the right holiday for you.
 Difficulty is measured on many factors such as distance, ascent/descent, terrain, weather and more.
 There's no magic formula, but from our experience we grade our walks 1 to 5 (where 1 is easy and 5 hard).
 Our challenger holidays require a high level of fitness and stamina.

 An introduction to the basic skills of navigation through practical indoor and outdoor exercises.
 Suitable for anyone with limited or no experience of navigating with map and compass.

 - How to relate the map to the ground

 - Estimating distances and time

 - Planning a walk

 - The services of an experienced HF Holidays’ trainer

-- All transport to and from the route is provided on activity days
+- Any required transport to and from the route which is provided on activity days

 Thorns Hall established a foundation in Sedbergh in 1535 and it still retains its historic charm with wood-panelled rooms, fireplaces and a cobbled courtyard outside.
 It's an amazing house to visit all year round with a lush garden and magnificent hills nearby.